 Costs below are per session: please enroll in each session separately.

 Late Payment Policy

 Any students paying application and tuition fees after the May 29 enrollment deadline will be assessed a $50 late fee.

 There are times when it is necessary for a student to cancel their enrollment in Course of Study, but any student failing to cancel their registration for Course of Study courses two weeks prior to the start of the session will not be refunded their tuition fees.

 Students attending the Summer Course of Study School have several housing options:

 Students living within a 50-mile radius of the campus may commute daily.
 Others may wish to make housing arrangements at motels or campgrounds in the area.
-Persons desiring to live off-campus must make their own arrangements, although the Course of Study office does make available a listing of sublet apartments and houses in the spring.
-To request a current sublet housing list, please email Rebecca Hymes-Smith.
+Persons desiring to live off-campus must make their own arrangements, although the Course of Study office has arranged special rates with some area hotels and will also make available a listing of sublet apartments and houses in the spring.
+Sublet lists will be available from the Course of Study office beginning in April 2015.

 Parking and Automobile Registration

 Motor Vehicles: All motor vehicles must be registered with the University Parking Services.
 Parking on campus requires the purchase of a parking permit.
 Students must obey all parking and traffic regulations.

 Handicapped Parking: Handicapped parking on campus requires a Duke University permit as well as a state permit.
 Please see the “Forms and General Information” section for the application form.